 Baby chicks require special care and will need to be placed in a brooder for at least eight weeks.
 Brooders can be purchased commercially, or you can construct one at home.

 What you'll need to start:

 - Shelter

 - brooder for weeks 1-8

 - coop for weeks 9+

 - Feeders

 - Waterers

 - Thermometer

 - Heat lamp and bulbs

-- Bedding material pine shavings
+- Pine shavings bedding material

-- Light
+- Heat lamp and bulb

 - Chick starter feed